On 29 March 2017, the UK government formally notified the European Union of its intention to withdraw from the EU.

 exports to the United Kingdom totalled €82.09 billion.
 UK imports amounted to €36.94 billion.

 Around 2,300 German enterprises employing approx. 433,000 people were doing business in the United Kingdom in 2017 (source: Deutsche Bundesbank).
 German investors in the United Kingdom include Siemens, Bosch, BMW, VW, Daimler, RWE, E.ON, Deutsche Post, Deutsche Bank, Deutsche Bahn, Linde, Lidl, Aldi, Bayer, BASF and Heidelberg Zement.
 In 2017, German direct and indirect investment in the United Kingdom totalled roughly €145 billion.

 More than 1,500 UK firms employing a total of around 286,000 members of staff were operating in Germany in 2017 (source: Deutsche Bundesbank).
 In 2017, UK direct and indirect investment in Germany totalled €38.1 billion, focussing on the manufacturing industry, the chemical sector and the oil industry (including BP, Shell, GKN, Rolls Royce).

 Possible impact of the withdrawal on the German and European economies

 Brexit will have economic repercussions for the EU Member States and especially for the United Kingdom.
-The extent of this impact will much depend on what the future relationship between the EU and the UK looks like.
+The extent of this impact will much depend on the shape of future relations between the EU and the UK.